New ‘Alien: Covenant’ Spoilers Make Good On Ridley Scott’s Promise [Video]

 Warning: This article contains spoilers for Alien: Covenant.

-As the premiere of Alien: Covenant gets closer, Twentieth Century Fox and director Ridley Scott are giving fans a greater idea from what they can expect with this Alien / Prometheus middle child, prior to the release.
+As the premiere of Alien: Covenant gets closer, Twentieth Century Fox and director Ridley Scott are giving fans a greater idea from what they can expect with this Alien/Prometheus middle child, prior to the release.
 While previous teasers have suggested the team of humans to land on the Engineers’ home world would face off against a small gathering of aliens, new teasers coming out of this year’s SXSW (South by Southwest) convention suggest film fans will be in for a much more epic battle, when Alien: Covenant does debut in theaters.

 Ridley Scott Has A Promise For Alien Fans

-Bleeding Cool News reveals that a number of new details have emerged from the 2017 SXSW convention in regards to Alien: Covenant.
-Preceding those new teasers comes Ridley Scott’s own comments and the Alien mastermind’s words may be more enticing than any teaser, spoiler, or trailer he has shared about the much anticipated project.
-Debuting the release of a new official Alien: Covenant trailer, Ridley introduced the video teaser with a two sentence remark that might just fill fans with more fear and anticipation than any number of Xenomorphs.
+Bleeding Cool News reveals that a number of new details have emerged from the 2017 SXSW convention in regard to Alien: Covenant.
+Preceding those new teasers comes Ridley Scott’s own comments and the Alien mastermind’s words may be more enticing than any teaser, spoiler, or trailer he has shared about the much-anticipated project.
+Debuting the release of a new official Alien: Covenant trailer, Ridley introduced the video teaser with a two-sentence remark that might just fill fans with more fear and anticipation than any number of Xenomorphs.

 “My goals don’t change,” says Ridley Scott.
-“My mantra has always been to scare the living sh– out of you.”
+“My mantra has always been to scare the living sh** out of you.”

 With that, Ridley let the trailer speak for itself, as Alien: Covenant took SXSW by storm.